mhaft/DeepVess/README.md

 >> postProcess()
 ```

 Note that *prepareImage* and *postProcess* accepts arguments to avoid input request.
 For more information look at their helps in MATLAB.
+The most important argument is ***saturated_prctile*** that depends on the micrscope.
  ```matlab
 >> help prepareImage
 >> help postProcess